MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/intercompany-allocate-costs.md

 ---
 title: Allocate Costs to Intercompany Partners| Microsoft Docs
-description: Learn how tax settings for customers and vendors control whether, and how, tax is calculated.
+description: Learn how GST/HST settings for customers and vendors control whether, and how, GST/HST is calculated.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf